Regal Cinemas

-Regal Cinemas (also Regal Entertainment Group) is an American movie theater chain headquartered in Knoxville, Tennessee.
-A division of Cineworld, Regal operates the second-largest theater circuit in the United States, with 6,853 screens in 511 theaters as of December 31, 2021.
-The three main theatre brands operated by Regal Entertainment Group are Regal Cinemas, Edwards Theatres, and United Artists Theatres.
+Regal Entertainment Group (doing business as Regal Cinemas) is an American movie theater chain that operates the second-largest theater circuit in the United States, with 5,720 screens in 420 theaters as of December 31, 2024.
+Founded on August 10, 1989, it is owned by the British company Cineworld and headquartered in Knoxville, Tennessee.
+The three main theater brands operated by Regal Entertainment Group are Regal Cinemas, Edwards Theatres, and United Artists Theatres.

 These chains retain their exterior signage, but most indoor branding (popcorn bags, policy trailers) uses the Regal Entertainment Group name and logo.
 Most new cinema construction uses the Regal Cinemas name.
 Regal has acquired several smaller chains since this merger; these, however, have been rebranded as Regal Cinemas.

-On December 5, 2017, it was announced that the British theater chain Cineworld would acquire Regal for $3.6 billion, making it the second largest global cinema exhibitor behind AMC.
+On December 5, 2017, it was announced that the British theater chain Cineworld would acquire Regal for $3.6 billion, making it the second largest global theater exhibitor behind AMC Theatres.
 On September 7, 2022, Cineworld filed for Chapter 11 bankruptcy.

 History

 1989–2002: Three separate chains

 Regal Cinemas was established in 1989 in Knoxville, Tennessee, with Mike Campbell as CEO.
 Its first location was the Searstown Cinema in Titusville, Florida.
 Regal began to grow at a rapid pace, opening larger cinemas in suburban areas.
 Many of these contained a "premium" café (later called Cafe Del Moro) and a more upscale look than typical theaters of the time.

 Regal Cinemas embarked on a large-scale expansion throughout the decade, acquiring smaller chains as well as building new, more modern multiplexes.
-Its largest acquisition during this original period was the 1998 combination of it and Act III Theatres, although it had acquired some smaller chains as well in the mid-1990s, including the original Cobb Theatres, RC Theatres, and Cleveland-based National Theatre Corp.
+Its largest acquisition during this original period was the 1998 combination of it and Act III Theatres, which followed an acquisition of both chains by Kohlberg Kravis Roberts, although it had acquired some smaller chains as well in the mid-1990s, including the original Cobb Theatres, RC Theatres, and Cleveland-based National Theatre Corp.

-By 2001, Regal was overextended, and went into Chapter 11 bankruptcy.
-It became the namesake for the theater chain in which it would be merged into with the Edwards and United Artists chains.
+By 2001, Regal was over-extended, and went into Chapter 11 bankruptcy.
+It became the namesake for the theater chain in which it would be merged into with the Edwards and United Artists theaters.